turif/interviewQuestions/StormFlinkPerformance/README.md

 * Java 7

 #Working/Sharing
-* Fork the code into your own git repo
+* Fork this repo into your own git repo
 * Check your code into your repo, this is how we will share and look at your code during your demo

 #Setup Requirements